 - Rectal itching

 - Joint pain

 I call it “a good neighborhood gone bad” in the gut.
 Too much candida not only causes unpleasant symptoms, but as it multiplies, it emits toxins that overwhelm your detox system, and it can penetrate your intestinal wall, causing leaky gut and releasing toxic byproducts into the bloodstream.
 This can feel pretty rotten.
 That’s when the headaches, skin rashes, fungus, fatigue, bloating and brain fog kick in.
-You may be feeling “toxic.”
+You may be feeling tired and gross.

 Candida sabotages your weight loss efforts because of the toxicity and inflammation it causes.
 And the sugar cravings don’t help either.
 If you find yourself raiding the candy aisle at 9pm every night, that’s candida talking to you.
 Candida overgrowth can cause powerful sugar cravings; after all, sugar feeds yeast, so an overgrowth of this bad bacteria can drive you to crave sugar or refined foods.
 Yeast demands to be fed.
 And what happens when you indulge?
 Uncomfortable bloating or gas as the yeast digests the sugar, and a reaction occurs.
 And it multiplies.

 A main cause of yeast overgrowth is a course (or repeated rounds) of steroids and antibiotics.
 Other causes include birth control pills, estrogen replacement therapy, acute and chronic stress, chemotherapy, poor diet, alcohol.